+Nailed it.
 Over the holidays I was kicking back reading over one of my favourite chefs cookbooks, Hugh Fearnley-Whittingstall when I came across his version of a sweet potato bake that incorporated peanut butter.
 As you can well imagine this recipe stopped me in my tracks.
 When two of your favourite foods amalgamate in a way you have not thought about before, it sparks your immediate attention.
 Consequently, not long after, this Creamy Satay Sweet Potato Bake recipe was born.

 Hugh’s recipe had the sweet potato drowned in a luscious mix of cream, spiked with lime juice and chilli.
 For me, I wanted to explore a dairy free version but also ensure that it kept that delectable creaminess that I knew would really make this dish sing.
 I decided to add in some sweet onions, along with pushing my version to more of a cheesy satay flavour than a Thai infused satay.